udsm-3d-robotics-studio/.github/profile/README.md

 ## Fun Facts

-- Our team's favorite breakfast is pancakes with maple syrup. 🥞🍁
+- Our team's favorite breakfast is micro-chips. 🥞🍁
-- We hold a monthly hackathon where we create cool projects. 🚀
+- We hold a weekly workshops where we create cool projects. 🚀

 ## Contact Us